tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/3/LessonPlan.md

   ![Confusion matrix for VADER](Images/confusion-matrix-rnn.png)

-* After reviewing both confusion matrices, we observe that once again, the RNN LSTM model performs betters since it has less false positives and false negatives.
+* After reviewing both confusion matrices, we observe that once again, the RNN LSTM model performs better since it has less false positives and false negatives.

 * Another exciting tool for comparing binary classifications models is the `classification_report` from `sklearn`, since we can analyze metrics such as precision, recall, and the F1-score.